LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAPIs/messaging-api.md

 ### setLoggingLevel

 Setter for the logging level of console logs produced by LPMessaging iOS SDK.
-(Lives within the LPInfraFacade).
+(Lives within the LPMessaging).
 This will be replacing the previous functionality via LogsManager.

 ```swift
 class func setLoggingLevel( level: LPLoggingLevel)